NYU-ITS/rts-docs-dev/docs/navigating_the_cluster/hpc_foundations.md

 The goal of this exercise is to help you understand the fundamentals **_A to Z_** on effecively navigating the cluster for your research or academic projects.

-Before we begin this exercise please make sure you have access to the NYU HPC cluster, if not please review the \[Accessing HPC page].
+Before we begin this exercise please make sure you have access to the NYU HPC cluster, if not please review the [Accessing HPC page](../accessing_hpc/accessing_hpc.md).

 Login to the Greene cluster with ssh at :
 > Accessible under NYU Net ( either via VPN or within campus network )